Powerlearnproject/se-day1-assignment-Machuge27/README.md

 1. **Define prompt engineering and discuss its importance in interacting with AI models.**

-   Prompt engineering is the process of creating effective and precise inputs (prompts) for AI models to generate accurate responses.
+   <mark>Prompt engineering is the process of creating effective and precise inputs (prompts) for AI models to generate accurate responses.

 Define prompt engineering and discuss its importance in interacting with AI models.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+<mark>Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague Prompt